stratisMarkou/climate_modelling/README.md

      should do the trick.

   2. Get data in .nc files
-  3. Run gui.py, select .nc files and optimize!
+  3. Run gui.py
+  4. Select data: click on '...', browse to the selected .nc file and then select the appropriate variable name, which is 'T2' for observational data and 'tas' for model data.

 - gp folder contains gaussian process models.
 To run: